gildean/gildean.github.io/_posts/2013-05-26-Starting-out-with-nodejs-and-raspi.markdown

 Connecting a button is almost the same, except this time we need to first make the connection between the pin and the button work the other direction, and for that we need to either use a pull-up or a pull-down resistor (10K ohm) for the button (and preferably a smaller 1K ohm resistor to protect the pin in a case of human error).

-For this I chose the pin 17 pulled up (you can find a bunch of tutorial helping you make the connection correctly), so a simple code (including the led from above) to make use the button would be:
+For this I chose the pin 17 pulled up (you can find a bunch of tutorials helping you make the connection correctly), so a simple code (including the led from above) to make use of the button would be:

     var Gpio = require('onoff').Gpio;
     var led = new Gpio(22, 'out');